 If you have recently become a Christian and have not been baptized by being immersed in water, then you must first be baptized before becoming a member.
 If you have genuinely received Jesus Christ as your Savior and Lord and come from another denomination that differs in teaching as to the meaning and/or mode of baptism, then you can become a member after being baptized as the Scripture directs.

-After completing a membership application, all prospective members must attend our Membership Matters class.
-The curriculum is composed of six one-hour classes followed by an interview by with the leadership:
+After submitting your membership application, all prospective members must attend our Membership Matters class.
+The curriculum is composed of six one-hour classes followed by an interview with the leadership:

 Courses are offered in a Sunday afternoon format periodically through the year.
 Upon completion, those who have attended all six classes are able but not obligated to sign up for a membership interview, the seventh step in the membership process.